WangDada2/Brainprint-Recognition/README.md

-# Brainprint Recognition via Stable SSVEP Space-Frequency Energy Distribution
+# Brainprint Recognition Based on the Stable SSVEP Space-Frequency Energy Distribution

 This repository provides a sample implementation demonstrating **identity recognition** based on the stable spatial-frequency energy distribution of Steady-State Visual Evoked Potentials (SSVEP).